txus/oldterror/Readme.md

 # TerrorVM
-This will eventually become a stack-based VM running under the [NoScript](http://github.com/txus/noscript) language.
+This will eventually become a register-based VM optimized to run on ARM architectures.

 # Building the VM